-US Service Animals - Your Ultimate Guide to Emotional Support Animals - Everything You Need To Know
+Your Ultimate Guide to Emotional Support Animals - What Is An ESA?

 If you have an emotional or psychological condition, an emotional support animal can be a great therapeutic option for you.
 Having comforting animals around has been proven to enhance dopamine levels.
 This means that keeping a furry friend at your side can decrease anxiety and stabilize your emotions.
 That is what having an emotional support can be a major asset for many people.